- Thank you for ordering

 - Connect with Us

-Rock Out the Flu with FFF at a benefit event in Washington DC!
+Rock Out the Flu with FFF this Friday night in Washington DC!

-You’ll enjoy delicious Bobby Van’s Grill food and drink while rocking out to the sounds of four awesome bands!
+You’ll enjoy delicious Bobby Van’s Grill food & drink and the opportunity to bid on amazing auction items while rocking out to the sounds of four awesome bands!

 When: Friday, November 20, 7 pm to 12 am